Attendance and Absences

 Delay of Summative and Formative Examinations:

 Summative examinations and Formative examinations worth greater than or equal to 8% of grade, may be delayed only for reasons of illness, or under unusual circumstances for compelling personal reasons.
 In all instances, approval to delay a summative examination must be obtained from the student’s college dean in advance of the examination unless there is an emergency that precludes it.
-Students who seek to delay these examinations for medical reasons also must be seen by the Department of Student Health unless the student has flu-like symptoms, in which case they should call Student Health (924-5362) to see if a visit is warranted.
+Students who seek to delay these examinations for medical reasons also must be seen by the Department of Student Health unless the student has flu-like or COVID-19 symptoms, in which case they should call Student Health (924-5362) to see if a visit is warranted.
 When approval is given to delay a summative or formative examination, it is the student’s responsibility to inform the appropriate System Leader or Course Director and to arrange a time for examination make-up.
 There is no make-up for other scored formative activities.

 Clerkship and Post-Clerkship Phases of Curriculum